ShouravAhmed/EduOrgList/README.md

 * [x] **Final Data**
   * All the data grabed form each sources are marged in `EduOrgList/finalData.json` using `EduOrgList/margeData.py`.
-  * Total data available now is x.
+  * Total data available now is 67139.
   * Data formet is,
     ```
     {